dtrizna/quo.vadis/README.md

 # Quo Vadis

-:warning: The model is a research prototype, provided as-is,
+:warning: The model is a research prototype, provided as-is, without warranty of any kind, in pre-alpha state.

 ## Architecture